stevenygd/PointFlow/README.md

 unzip ShapeNetCore.v2.PC15k.zip
 ```

-Please contact us if you need point clouds for ModelNet dataset.
+Please contact us if you need point clouds for the ModelNet dataset.

 ## Training